Totem and Taboo: Chapter 1

 "The Horror of Incest" concerns incest taboos adopted by societies believing in totemism.

-Freud examines the system of Totemism among the Australian Aborigines.
+Freud examines the system of Totemism among Aboriginal Australians.
 Every clan has a totem (usually an animal, sometimes a plant or force of nature) and people are not allowed to marry those with the same totem as themselves.
 Freud examines this practice as preventing against incest.
 The totem is passed down hereditarily, either through the father or the mother.
 The relationship of father is also not just his father, but every man in the clan that, hypothetically, could have been his father.
 He relates this to the idea of young children calling all of their parents' friends aunts and uncles.
 There are also further marriage classes, sometimes as many as eight, that group the totems together, and therefore limit a man's choice of partners.
 He also talks about the widespread practices amongst the cultures of the Pacific Islands and Africa of avoidance.
 Many cultures do not allow brothers and sisters to interact in any way, generally after puberty.
 Men are not allowed to be alone with their mothers-in-law or say each other's names.
 He explains this by saying that after a certain age parents often live through their children to endure their marriage and that mothers-in-law may become overly attached to their son-in-law.
 Similar restrictions exist between a father and daughter, but they only exist from puberty until engagement.